 - Images have appropriate alt texts.

 This must also be reviewed prior to site launch.
 Your website design should be accessible and jive well with your brand.
 Consider your target audience.
 Is your design appropriate for their age group?
 Also, does it display well in all types of desktops, laptops, tablets, and smartphones?
-A good design not only looks good, but fast-loading too.
+A good responsive design not only looks good on any device, be it a mobile or a laptop, but fast-loading too.
 Here’s a list of things for you to review:

 - Layout is responsive.